tuanlda78202/TP/ANNOUNCEMENTS.md

 # DISSCUSION
 ## Fri 12 Nov 11:00 PM
-We disscussed about task division and got into further detail on the project's algorithms.
+We discussed task division and got into further detail on the project's algorithms.
 Below is the division task for the project:

 | Task                         | Members                                       |
 | :----                        |    :----:                                     |